infosecjosh/dfrws2019/wink_analysis.md

 The `fluffy@hogwarts` key appears in the wink `/database` and `/database_default/db_backup` directories, which implies it was injected onto the device using the backup/restore tools.
 SSDP traffic referencing dial-multiscreen-org appears in proximity to `Fluffy` in `dfrws_arlo.img`

+# Utility to review data
+We wrote a python script to review data called [DumpWinkPersistenceDB.py](Wink/DumpWinkPersistenceDB.py)